diwakarDrs/EDA/SQL_SalesAnalysis/readme.md

 From the server, Data is extracted using **SQL query** for analysis.

-## We can answer below questions using EDA
+## We can answer the below questions using EDA

 ### Questions
 - Top 5 cities with max customer orders